Lester-723/Data-Analytics-Projects-/README.md

 > The Second section involves adding necessary calculated fields in order to generate more insights

 > Third section is the visual representation of the Data

+<font color = "Orange"> Only companies that have appeared consistently from 2019 to 2021 have been considered for the analysis <font>